Kira Lynn Harris

 What is most compelling is that Kira's visual poetry allows access to what are usually intimate moments of solar-to-soul connections - when abstract compositions are created by light and circumstances, hinting at the existence of otherness.
 In each instance making no comment about itself - being only what it is...gone sometimes as soon as it is noticed.
 That moment is held in place for us through installations, drawings and photos so it may be taken in and absorbed on the cellular level.
 In real time such an experience is transient and transcendent, only living in memory, not an object to have and hold.

-YOUNG ART CRITICS: Nicole J. Caruth on Kira Lynn Harris
+CATALOGUE ESSAY: Nicole J. Caruth on Kira Lynn Harris